-If you ask me, I am making a decent amount and yes it is enough for me to have a three-bedroom apartment and one monthly domestic tour.
-But I won’t tell my story here cause I don’t totally depend on freelance writing, I have other businesses alongside it.
+If you ask me, I am making a decent amount and yes it is enough for me.
+But I won’t tell my story here cause I don’t totally depend on freelance writing, I have other small businesses alongside it.
 There are hundreds of freelance writers who are earning more than you can ever imagine and they are doing it by just sitting at home.

 Holly Johnson, an established freelance writer, earns $20,000 per month just from freelance writing.
 She is an expert finance writer and writing career consultant.
 Her story is quite unique and inspiring.
 Johnson and her husband started a blog back in 2011 as an escape from their daily boring life.
 Things changed when their blog started getting some viewers and Johnson started establishing her as a freelance writer.

 Elna Cain is a freelance writer, featured in Huffington Post and Entrepreneur.
 She started as a freelance writer in the Toronto Star and within six months of her career, she secured a full-time earning from it.